 In accordance with the provisions of the 1940 Act, the Company classifies investments by level of control.
 As defined in the 1940 Act, "Control Investments" are investments in those companies that the Company is deemed to "Control."
-"Affiliate Investments" are investments in those companies that the Company is deemed to "Control Investments" are investments in those companies that the 1940 Act, other than Control Investments.
+"Affiliate Investments" are investments in those companies that are "Affiliated Companies" of the Company, as defined in the 1940 Act, other than Control Investments.
 "Non - Control/Non - Affiliate Investments" are those that are neither Control Investments nor Affiliate Investments.